 One of the strengths of GAMS Belgium is that, in all its activities, the association relies on the involvement of communities affected by FGM.
-Our group of peer educators, called “GAMS Community Voices”, plays a crucial role in the fight against FGM.
+Our group of peer educators, called “GAMS Community Voices”, are trained, receives quarterly supervision, actively participates in GAMS activities and plays a crucial role in the fight against FGM.

 Connecting with affected communities

 Community Voices play a crucial role in GAMS Belgium’s work and in their community.
 They speak at public conferences, accompany the women affected to appointments (legal, medical, etc.), act as translators and intercultural mediators between front-line professionals and beneficiaries.
 Moral support, interpreting traditions, the peer educators accompany people who can identify with them, understand their journey and facilitate communication with the outside world.

 Community Voices play a crucial role in GAMS Belgium’s work.
 They speak at public conferences, accompany the women affected to appointments (legal, medical, etc.), translate and mediate between frontline professionals and the beneficiaries, run stands at events, etc.

 ➔ Need the expertise of a peer educators in your work?